Links on Android Authority may earn us a commission. Learn more.

 Anyway, enough of the history lesson.
-The whole “0118 999 881 999 119 725 3” thing is a popular joke among IT Crowd fans, and it looks like there are some IT Crowd fans at Google.
-It was recently revealed that if you dial “0118 999 881 999 119 725 3” into the default dialer on stock Marshmallow you get to see a Google Easter egg.
+The whole “0118 999 881 999 119 725 3” thing was a popular joke among IT Crowd fans, and it looks like there are were IT Crowd fans at Google.
+Back in 2016, it was revealed if you dial “0118 999 881 999 119 725 3” into the default dialer on stock Marshmallow you get to see a Google Easter egg.
 Once you tap in the numbers the dial button will flash blue and red, like a police car or other emergency services vehicle!

 Keep in mind the feature pretty much only works on stock devices still rocking Marshmallow.
 Considering Android 6 is quite old at this stage, there’s probably only a small minority of folks that can still get this Easter Egg.